tillyninjaspace/tillyninjaspace/README.md

 - 👋 Hi, I’m @tillyninjaspace
-- 👀 I’m interested in building React projects
+- 👀 I’m interested in tech, web development and seo.
 - 🌱 I completed my Fullstack Academy bootcamp in Dec 2020 the Data Analytics 6 month program by Google in Nov 2022.
 - See my completed projects: https://tillywright.com